 This module builds on prior learning and offers students the opportunity for further development of their skills, knowledge and understanding through conducting an independent research project.
 The project is regarded as an important exercise for developing students’ abilities to formulate appropriate research design and procedures, to collect and present in an appropriate and meaningful way, to conduct a critical analysis of relevant literature, and to demonstrate their understanding and application of theoretical principles.
 The research focus must be specific to their chosen degree.

-This module offers students the opportunity to build on their level 5 work placement through the more developed application of a negotiated work-based research project.
-Students will agree with their placement tutor and workplace mentor a brief for a project which addresses a need within the organisation.
-Learners should complete a minimum of 100 hours in the work place.
+This module offers you the opportunity to build on your level 5 work placement through the more developed application of a negotiated work-based research project.
+You will agree with your placement tutor and workplace mentor a brief for a project which addresses a need within the organisation.
+Learners should complete a minimum of 100 hours in the workplace.
 It is in the spirit of this module that wherever possible, the focus will be on social or community / sustainable development.